patrickxchong/eleventy-plugin-svg-sprite/README.md

 ### Embedding SVG Content

-Assuming that the plugin's "shortcode" option is the default `svg` shortcode, use the following syntax to embed an SVG file at the defined path (eg. "./src/assets/svg/demo.svg").
+Assuming that the plugin's `shortcode` option is the default `svg` shortcode, use the following syntax to embed an SVG file at the defined path (eg. "./src/assets/svg/demo.svg").

 Note: make sure you have [included the SVG Sprite](#including-the-svg-sprite).